BBQ Grape Sloppy Joes

 Total Time 20 minutes

-BBQ Grape Sloppy Joes puts a kid friendly dinner twist on cocktail meatballs with an addicting BBQ and grape jelly sauce with a tangy cream cheese topping.
+BBQ Grape Sloppy Joes put a kid-friendly dinner twist on Cocktail Meatballs with an addicting sauce and tangy topping.

 What do you get when you combine my addicting Cocktail Meatballs and my Ultimate Sloppy Joes?
 The newest Sloppy Joe Recipe that we are absolutely obsessed with!